 Most cases involving pharmaceuticals or over-the-counter medications allege that a drug was sold with design, manufacturing, and/or marketing defects, which typically refers to a company’s failure to warn of a certain side effect.
 In the case of CVS nasal spray, our lawyers suspect that patients may be able to take legal action in light of claims that Product Quest failed to adequately warn doctors and patients about the risk of bacterial contamination.

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in CVS nasal spray lawsuits.
-We are handling individual litigation nationwide and currently accepting new injury cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs and their family members in CVS nasal spray lawsuits.
+We are handling individual litigation nationwide and currently accepting new injury cases on behalf of innocent people in all 50 states.

-Free Confidential Lawsuit Evaluation: If you or a loved one had an infection, illness, or another serious injury after using CVS Health 12 Hour Sinus Relief Nasal Mist, you should contact our law firm immediately.
+Free Case Review: If you or a loved one had an infection, illness, or another serious injury after using CVS nasal spray or nasal decongestant, you should contact our law firm immediately about your legal rights.
 You may be entitled to compensation by filing a nasal spray lawsuit against the manufacturer and our lawyers can help.